 It can seem like kids pick up one bug after another.
-One week it's a runny nose, the next a sore throat, or both.
 Most of the time, these bugs only last for about a week.
 But those that last longer can sometimes turn into walking pneumonia.

 What Are the Signs & Symptoms of Walking Pneumonia?

 Colds that last longer than 7 to 10 days or respiratory illnesses like respiratory syncytial virus (RSV) can develop into walking pneumonia.
 Symptoms can come on suddenly or take longer to appear.
 Those that start slowly tend to be more severe.

 - a fever of 101°F (38.5°C) or below

 - headache, chills, sore throat, and other cold or flu-like symptoms

 - fast breathing or breathing with grunting or wheezing sounds